ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

-# Resilient LDAP Utilities v1.1.0
+# SOAR LDAP Utilities v1.1.0

-This Python Package is comprised of various Resilient Functions that allow you to manage users in your Directory Service, without having to leave the UI of Resilient
+This Python Package is comprised of various SOAR Functions that allow you to manage users in your Directory Service, without having to leave the UI of SOAR

 See [Detailed PDF Documentation here](./docs/Resilient%20Integration%20LDAP%20Utility%20Function.pdf)